Georgian National Unity: Ideology

 The movement considers the overthrow of the Georgia's nationalist first president, Zviad Gamsakhurdia, in 1992 as the turning point in the country's recent history.
 According to the movement's leader Giorgi Chelidze, Gamsakhurdia was overthrown by both "Communist Russia" and the "Liberal West".
 Since then, according to Chelidze, the country has been ruled by the "illegitimate governments" working on Russia and the liberal West.
 This led to the country being "plundered, destroyed and laid waste to".
 The Georgian National Unity plans to "restore the legal national governance" through elections.

 The movement opposes "leftist liberals" and ideas affiliated with them, such as "normalizing multicultural, feminist and LGBT way of life".
 According to the statute of the Georgian National Unity, its purpose is to carry out a policy which would prioritize the "Georgian mental worldview".
 It states that the "traditions, mental, religious and political worldviews of ethnic minorities who are citizens of Georgia will be respected, as long as they do not insult the Georgian worldview".

 The Georgian National Group opposes immigration and has promised to "clear the country of the foreign seeds" within a month after taking power.
 Chelidze has named the dire demographic situation as one of the primary concerns motivating the creation of the group, arguing that the Georgian nation would face extinction with the current trends.
 He has referred to the Georgian women who marry "Iranians and blacks" as "traitors".
-He also stated that Georgian should prioritize marrying other Georgian, although marrying another representative of white race was also acceptable.
+He also stated that Georgian should prioritize marrying other Georgian, although marrying another representative of white race is also acceptable.
 Chelidze considers Georgia to be the origin of the white race.
 He has elaborated that the "globalist" and "Masonic" powers sought to populate Georgia with foreigners so that the Georgian nation would go extinct.

 Chelidze has argued that the primary aim of fascism is the national unity.
 He claimed that the fascism has been demonized by communists and liberals, to whom he has referred to as "enemies of the mankind".
 Chelidze called both Marxism and liberalism as "viruses of the international Jewry".
 Additionally, he has referred to the Georgian Legion as heroes.
 Chelidze has argued that he was espousing the fascism with Georgian peculiarities, citing Benito Mussolini proclaiming that every nation would have its own fascism with its own national characteristics.
 Chelidze also drew similarity between the fascist salute and the one displayed during the traditional Georgian dance Khorumi, arguing that both had same ancient roots.